Alcatra (Portuguese Pot Roast in the Slow Cooker)

 - Roast – chuck roast or rump roast is best in this recipe for Alcatra

-- Tomato Paste – the umami ingredient that will help create the luscious sauce and you will surely want some French bread to it mop up.
+- Tomato Paste – the umami ingredient that will help create the luscious sauce.
+You will surely want some French bread to mop it up.

 Holy Ghost Festival of Northern California